 If you put quotes around a number, it will be treated as a text string.

-After the declaration, the variable is empty (it has no value).
+After the declaration, the variable has no value.
+(Technically it has the value of undefined)

 To assign a value to the variable, use the equal sign: